 It seems a lot of people love a good flower bloom, myself included.
 Lucky for us, there are some spectacular displays of flora around the DC area.
 They all occur during the warmer months, though their peaks vary.
-And there are several places that are particularly great to view them, some of them even known specifically for the bloom.
+And there are several places that are particularly great to view them, a few even known specifically for the bloom.
 Here’s where you can stop, smell, see, and just enjoy the beauty of them all.
 Plan on amazing photo ops, too!

 Where: Tidal Basin | National Mall Area, DC

 When: Late March – Early April

 DC’s most famous bloom, in a way, marks the arrival of spring.
 It may not always be in sync with the calendar, but when the beloved flora start to appear around the city, a collective seasonal shift seems to begin.
 The most iconic place to view the cherry blossoms is at the Tidal Basin, where you can walk the path around the water under a canopy of pink and white flowers.
 It’s a stunning scene that draws a lot of visitors, so these KFDC tips come in handy when you plan to view them.

 Where: Riverbend Park | Great Falls, VA